top of page

 Episode 1 : Dr Angus Macleod, Honorary Consultant Neurologist, NHS Grampian & Clinical Senior Lecturer, University of Aberdeen.

-Julie Jones chats to Dr Angus Macleod about his research work and finds out his thoughts on promising developments further afield.
+Julie Jones chats to Dr Angus Macleod about his research work, particularly prognostic modeling, and his thoughts on promising developments in Parkinson's research further afield.

 Angus Macleod.jpg